d3b4g/leonids/_posts/Carrier.md

 cp /etc/quagga/bgpd.conf.orig /etc/quagga/bgpd.conf
 systemctl start quagga
 ```
 This script restores the BGP configuration every 10 minutes and overwrite changes to the Quagga configuration.
-So basical if you want bring any changes to the BGP configuration for our attack we just need to change the permission of this restore.sh file.
+So basical if we want bring any changes to the BGP configuration for our attack we just need to change the permission of this restore.sh file, so it wont run every 10 min and overwrite our changes.

 Searching for quagga, we can see all configuration related it from /etc/quagga
 ```python